 - Center for Statistics and the Social Sciences, Statistical Consulting (CSSS) Statistical services, including research design and the application of specific methods.
-Consulting RA is available by appointment or on a "walk in basis" during the office hours.
-Email: csss-consult@stat.washington.edu - Statistical Consulting Services (SCS) Biostatistics and Statistics offer consultation and advice to researchers through scheduled appointments.
+Consulting RA is available by appointment or on a "walk in basis" during office hours.
+Email: csss-consult@stat.washington.edu - Center for Social Science Computation and Research (CSSCR) CSSCR has a drop-in lab to support students using statistical software such as R, Stata, SPSS, and QGIS, and qualitative data tools like NVivo.
+CSSCR also holds workshops on various software programs and analytical methods. - Statistical Consulting Services (SCS) Biostatistics and Statistics offer consultation and advice to researchers through scheduled appointments.